The rate has finally been improved for the NS&I green bond.

 Is the Green Savings Bond any good?

-If you’re looking just at the rate, then it’s finally competitive.
-Previous issues of the account have been pretty rubbish when compared to alternatives.
+If you’re looking just at the rate, then it’s sadly not that competitive.
+That’s not a surprise.
+Though in August 2023 it hit a high of 5.7%, most issues of the bonds have been pretty rubbish when compared to alternatives.

 So what does that actually mean in terms of your actual return?
-With the Green Bonds, for every £1,000 saved in the account, you’ll earn £42 a year.
-But the best account for the same three-year period will earn you £44.50 a year.
-So that’s only a difference of £7.50 less over the three years (not accounting for compounding).
+With the Green Bonds, for every £1,000 saved in the account, you’ll earn £29.50 a year.
+But the best account for the same three-year period will earn you £46 a year.
+So that’s a difference of £16.50 less a year, and £49.50 over the three years (not accounting for compounding).

-Of course, the more you save, the bigger the difference.
-Save £10,000 and you’re losing out on £75 over three years.
-Put in the full £100,000 and it’s £750 less via the Green Bonds across the entire term.
+And of course, the more you save, the bigger the difference.
+Save £10,000 and you’re losing out on at least £495 over three years.
+Put in the full £100,000 and it’s £4,950 less via the Green Bonds across the entire term.

 How much tax will you pay?